numenta/NAB/README.md

 *** Scores reflect the mean across a range of random seeds.
 The spread of scores for each profile are 7.95 to 16.83 for Standard, -1.56 to 2.14 for Reward Low FP, and 11.34 to 23.68 for Reward Low FN.

-<sup>&dagger;</sup> Algorithm was an entry to the [2016 NAB Competition](http://numenta.com/blog/2016/08/10/numenta-anomaly-benchmark-nab-competition-2016-winners/).
+&dagger; Algorithm was an entry to the [2016 NAB Competition](http://numenta.com/blog/2016/08/10/numenta-anomaly-benchmark-nab-competition-2016-winners/).

 Please see [the wiki section on contributing algorithms](https://github.com/numenta/NAB/wiki/NAB-Contributions-Criteria#anomaly-detection-algorithms) for discussion on posting algorithms to the scoreboard.